FrontFin/mesh-ios-sdk/README.md

 ```

 The `LinkSettings` class allows to configure the Link behaviour:
-- `useSecureOnDeviceStorage` - enables connected accounts storage in the keychain (disabled by default);
 - `accessTokens` - an array of `IntegrationAccessToken` objects that is used as an origin for crypto transfer flow;
 - `transferDestinationTokens` - an array of `IntegrationAccessToken` objects that is used as a destination for crypto transfer flow;